Dionysius Vattasseril: Death

 In his speech that day, Baselios Geevarghese II said:

 On this first Saturday of the Great Lent, on this day of remembrance of the global Malpan Mar Aprem, the great Malpan of Malankara has entered eternal rest.
 On this day of remembrance of the Martyr St Thevodoros who laid his life for our Lord, our Metropolitan, who is eligible to be called Confessor for suffering similar persecution for the Church, is being interred.

 Canonization

 Dionysius VI was exalted as a saint and confessor to the faithful.
 On the 69th feast day of Dionysius VI (24 February 2003), he was canonized by the Episcopal Synod of Malankara Orthodox Church headed by Baselios MarThoma Mathews II, Malankara Metropolitan and Catholicos of the Malankara Church.
-St. Dionysius is the second Indian Saint to be canonized by the Malankara Orthodox Syrian Church.
 The Catholicos Baselios Geevarghese II might have foreseen this when he instructed the sentence "The time will not dim his glory" to be engraved on the tomb of Dionysius VI.
 23 February is observed as the saint's feast day.

+St. Dionysius is the second Indian Saint to be canonized by the Malankara Orthodox Syrian Church, after Gregorios of Parumala.